the rebel feminist artists of the 70s, uncensored

 In a memorable scene near the end of Transparent Season 2, an aging radical feminist toasts, "here's to the last remaining extremists."
 It's easy to forget sometimes, in this current wave of viral, all-embracing feminism — when young actresses post beautiful well-informed essays about intersectionality on their Instagram accounts — that attitudes haven't always been as inclusive as "your feminism is your own."
 A new show at the Dallas Contemporary art museum, opening this week, brings together the work of four feminist artists who were not only censored by the art world but also marginalized by their contemporaries in the mainstream feminist art movement.

 According to more orthodox feminists at the time, when it came to art, vaginas were good, penises and sexual desire were bad.
 Steckel's 1972 solo show The Feminist Art of Sexual Politics caused an uproar.
 Even Semmel thought Tompkins' monumental images of penetration were not truly feminist.
-And Cosey Fanni Tutti's work with COUM Transmissions for the 1976 Prostitution exhibition at the ICA provoked a debate in UK parliament and was forced to close prematurely.
+And Cosey Fanni Tutti's 1976 Prostitution exhibition at the ICA in London provoked a debate in UK parliament and was forced to close prematurely.

 In 1973, Steckel formed the "Fight Censorship" collective with artists including Louise Bourgeois, with the goal of actively creating sexually explicit art.
 Steckel's handwritten manifesto for the group famously reads, "If the erect penis is not 'wholesome' enough to go into museums — it should not be considered 'wholesome' enough to go into women."